lucidrains/gated-state-spaces-pytorch/README.md

 I will also pit the GSS module against the <a href="https://github.com/lucidrains/panoptic-transformer">Path-X</a> challenge and see how well it does.

+Update: <a href="https://arxiv.org/abs/2209.10655">This paper</a> has beat S4 on LRA using multi-headed EMA + single head attention.

 ## Install

 ```bash